Jaycode88/ecofriendlynetwork/TESTING.md

 ||Password Reset|y|y|![View](documentation/lapforgot.webp)|

 - **Responsinator**
 [Responsinator](http://www.responsinator.com/) Is an online tool for testing responsiveness on a range of devices.
-I use this to test responsiveness on devices I do not own.
-To view results for the home page [Click Here]() From this result you are able to navigate through the website on each device offered.
+I tested every page of the Eco Friendly Network site.
+To view results for the home page  [Click Here](http://www.responsinator.com/?url=ecofriendlynetwork-82b71b042579.herokuapp.com%2F) From this result you are able to navigate through the website on each device offered.

 ### CRUD (create, read, update, delete) Testing